blbadger/blbadger.github.io/memory-models.md

 ![blank copy figure](/deep-learning/copy_llama.png)

 That said, it is clear that the decoder is able to extract useful information from the memory encoding: in the lower plots on the figure above, we see that the memory model quickly outstrips the copy accuracy of the memoryless model by around a thousand training steps (sixteen thousand samples).

+Why do pretrained models train relatively inefficiently as memory model decoders compared to untrained decoders?
+We observe a 1% increase in copy accuracy after 30k steps of training a Llama 1B decoder with a trainable encoder, compared to an approximately 15% accuracy increase over the same number of steps and accuracy level for the llama-style trainable decoder.
+There are a number of possible reasons for this that spring immediately to mind: we are using a much smaller learning rate (as larger learning rates lead to catastrophic instabilities for pretrained decoders), the pretrained decoder has been trained to use only token embeddings and thus may be fundamentally unsuited for compressed memory embeddings, or the untrained encoder may be incapable of learning to encode efficiently as the decoder has not been trained to use embeddings.

+We may test the last idea by simply training a memory model that is initialized with a pretrained encoder, one that we already know is able to accurately encode most input information.

 Given that copy training gives some ability for the decoder to access information in memory embeddings, it may be wondered whether this interferes with the modeling abilities of the pretrained decoder.
 We can test this by training the memory-enhanced Llama model, reformatting the decoder to match the original configurationa (ie a `LlamaForCausalLM` object), and benchmarking this model against the same model before copy memory model training.
 Early in training, we find that there is no decrease and actually a small increase in accuracy for most tasks.